Think Before You Drive: World Model-Inspired Multimodal Grounding for Autonomous Vehicles: DrivePilot Dataset

 LLMs like Qwen and LLaVA excel in natural language understanding but are not inherently trained for AD or VG tasks.
 Prior studies \cite{maniparambil2023enhancing, espejel2023gpt,liao2025cot} have shown that structured prompt engineering can significantly improve LLMs' zero-shot visual description performance.
 To leverage this potential, we develop a progressive Chain-of-Thought (CoT) prompting strategy for generating context-aware semantic annotations, enabling dataset augmentation and semantic enrichment without fine-tuning.
 Specifically, we explore the utility of Qwen in augmenting and refining existing multimodal data (frontal and BEV images, paired with natural language commands) using few-shot or zero-shot prompting techniques.
 This enables dataset expansion and improved semantic annotation generation without costly and time-consuming fine-tuning.
-This CoT process includes:

-\textbf{Scene Semantic Enhancement.} Beyond object-level annotations, we introduce Scene Semantic Enhancement to enrich high-level contextual information.
-As shown in Table \ref{tab:example} and Figure \ref{PE5}, we employ CoT prompting, guiding Qwen to generate 14 categories of contextual metadata, including: \begin{itemize} \item Scene Descriptions: Summarizing overall environmental context, including road surface conditions, weather, lighting, and potential hazards in the traffic scenes.
+As illustrated in Table \ref{tab:example} and Figure \ref{PE5}, our CoT framework guides the model (Qwen2-VL) through $h$ reasoning iterations to extract 14 distinct semantic dimensions.
+This CoT process includes: \begin{itemize} \item Scene Descriptions: Summarizing overall environmental context, including road surface conditions, weather, lighting, and potential hazards in the traffic scenes.

 \item Emotion Interpretation: Analyzing pedestrian and driver intent to predict potential interaction risks.

 \item Road Condition Summaries: Detailing surface quality, lane markings, and obstacles affecting navigation.